-Others mainly include telecommunication charges, travel and office expenses of our editorial and operation personnel, expenses we incur in the execution of the offline portion of our advertisers' online promotions, and operational cost of TTP.
+Others mainly include depreciation and amortization expenses, telecommunication charges, and miscellaneous charges such as travel and office expenses of our editorial and operation personnel.

 Operating Expenses

 Our operating expenses consist of sales and marketing expenses, general and administrative expenses and product development expenses.
 The following table sets forth our operating expenses in absolute amounts and as percentages of our total net revenues for the years indicated: